Historical balances

 * Reports and integrations read historical balances through the [holders and transfers API](/docs/api-reference/tokens/token-holders-transfers).

-* Voting snapshots (where voting-power is also attached) use the historical-balances checkpoint at the snapshot block.
+* Voting snapshots (where voting-power is also attached) use the historical-balances checkpoint for the selected record-date timepoint.

 ## Operating considerations [#operating-considerations]